Supporting teaching and learning activities

 What could be the consequences of the status quo?

-• What do students see will be the consequences for wellbeing if vaping products are used as lifestyle products and by non-smokers?
+- What do students see will be the consequences for wellbeing if vaping products are used as lifestyle products and by people who don’t smoke?

 TEACHING TO SENIOR LEVELS